 - your location

 - the facility where you have your procedure

 Generally speaking, most insurance plans will cover a kidney ultrasound if it’s considered medically necessary to diagnose or treat a health condition.
 You may be responsible for paying coinsurance or copay.
 Be sure to ask your insurance provider what’s covered prior to your ultrasound.

 Your doctor may recommend a kidney ultrasound if they think you have a kidney problem and they need more information.
 Your doctor might be concerned about:

 - buildup of urine in your kidneys (hydronephrosis)

 - kidney stone

 A kidney ultrasound may also be used to help detect physical signs of chronic kidney disease (CKD), which can lead to kidney failure.
 For example, the kidneys of someone with CKD

 Other reasons you might need a kidney ultrasound include:

-A kidney ultrasound is a noninvasive, painless medical procedure that can give your doctor needed details to properly diagnose a suspected kidney problem.
-With that information, your doctor can customize a treatment plan to help your condition and your symptoms.
+A kidney ultrasound is a noninvasive, painless medical procedure that only takes about 30 minutes to complete.
+It can help to give your doctor the needed details to properly diagnose a suspected kidney concern.